-The condensed consolidated financial statements as of June 30, 2019 (hereinafter: the "Financial Statements") include the statements of the company and its subsidiaries (hereinafter, jointly: the "Group"), as well as the group's interests in joint ventures and associates.
+The condensed consolidated financial statements as of September 30, 2019 (hereinafter: the "Financial Statements") include the statements of the Company and its subsidiaries (hereinafter, jointly: the "Group"), as well as the Group's interests in joint ventures and associates.

-As of the reporting date, approximately 15.3% of the Company's issued share capital and voting rights are held on behalf of IDB Development Corporation Ltd. ("IDB Development"), through the trustee, Mr. Moshe Terry (the "Trustee"), who was appointed as the trustee for the aforementioned shares and voting rights (see section 1(b)(1) below).
-In addition to the holding through the trustee, IDB Development directly holds approximately 5% of the company's issued capital, and a total of approximately 20.33% of the company's issued capital (approximately 20.25% at full dilution).
+As of the reporting date, approximately 6.85% of the Company's issued share capital and voting rights are held on behalf of IDB Development Corporation Ltd. ("IDB Development"), through the trustee, Mr. Moshe Terry (the "Trustee"), who was appointed as the trustee for the aforementioned shares and voting rights (see section 1(b)(1) below).
+In addition to the holding through the trustee, IDB Development directly holds approximately 4.98% of the Company's issued capital, and in total, 11.83% of the Company's issued capital (approximately 11.79% at full dilution).

-IDB Development also engaged in swap transactions with various banking institutions, with respect to shares in the Company which it sold to third parties (hereinafter: the "Buyers" and the "Swap Transactions", as applicable), which, as of the publication date of the report, amounted to a rate of approximately 24%.
+IDB Development also engaged in swap transactions with various banking institutions, with respect to shares in the Company which it sold to third parties (hereinafter: the "Buyers" and the "Swap Transactions", as applicable), which, as of the publication date of the report, amounted to a rate of approximately 10%.
 IDB Development clarified that, in accordance with the terms of the swap transactions, it is unaware of the buyers' identity.
 For details regarding the swap transactions, see Note 1(b)(i) below.